cirelote/lifecalendar/README.md

 - **Grid dimensions**: Change `num_years` in `generate_dates()`.
 - **Colors**: Change `facecolor` and `edgecolor` in the `FancyBboxPatch`.
 - **Output format**: Export as image/PDF using `plt.savefig()`.

+## 📝 License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as you wish.